chris-pollard/chris-pollard-archived/content/_index.md

 One of my interests is in Bitcoin development and learning more about distributed peer-to-peer networks.
 Since 2017, I've been an observer of and participant in the Bitcoin network.
 The idea that a peer-to-peer network of computer nodes can create digital scarcity (double-spend problem) continues to fascinate me.
 Recently I started hosting a full node and experimenting with the [Lightning Network](https://lightning.network/), a layer 2 network facilitating real-time payments.

+In my spare time, I like to make up silly songs and play guitar with my son.
+If I have more spare time, I love doing yoga and eating hot chips.

 # Portfolio